shurizzle/xs-timeout/README.md

 ```

 It dim the light at 40% after 60 seconds and start betterlockscreen after 120.
-On the next user interaction (reset) it set light back to 100%.
+On the next user interaction (reset) it sets the light back to 100%.

 You can set all the timeouts and resets you want to, repetitions included.